-And if you want an even more in-depth view of the area, consider hopping on a free walking tour of the neighborhood, offered by San Francisco City Guides.
+Or, if you want an even more in-depth view of the area, consider hopping on a free walking tour of the neighborhood, offered by San Francisco City Guides.
 Not only are these tours fantastic for the budget, but they're given by passionate volunteers who really know their stuff.

-Probably the second-most-popular neighborhood in San Francisco after Fisherman's Wharf is Chinatown.
-This must-visit neighborhood sees more visitors per year than even the Golden Gate Bridge, and it's not difficult to understand why — it's that cool.
+Probably the second-most-popular neighborhood to visit in San Francisco after Fisherman's Wharf is Chinatown.
+This must-visit neighborhood sees more visitors per year than even the Golden Gate Bridge, and it's not difficult to understand why – it's that cool.